roalgo-discord/RoAlgo-Contest-Editorials/README.md

 # RoAlgo-Contest-Editorials

+This repository is currently deprecated, nowadays the solutions are posted on our repo with [Romanian Olympiad Solutions](https://github.com/roalgo-discord/Romanian-Olympiad-Solutions)
 Here you can find the editorials and the model solutions for the contests powered up by the RoAlgo community.

 [RoAlgo contests on kilonova](https://kilonova.ro/problem_lists/464)